What is the Best Soldering Iron for Guitar Wiring?

 • Wear safety glasses.
 Again, just in case of rogue splashes.

-• Work in a well ventilated areas.
+• Work in a well ventilated area.
 You don’t want to be breathing in solder fumes or you’ll have a bad time.

 LeftyFretz Newsletter